 If you’re just looking to keep a personal backup of your network, running an export once a quarter is a decent schedule.
 It gives you a snapshot in time.
 But for sales or marketing, that data gets stale fast.
 People change jobs, titles, and companies all the time.

-Want to turn your LinkedIn engagement into a predictable warm pipeline without risky exports?
-Embers monitors every like and comment on your posts, enriches those leads with company data, and helps you craft context-aware outreach.
-See how it works.
+Want to turn LinkedIn engagement into a warmer pipeline without risky exports?
+Embers monitors supported public engagement on your posts, enriches those leads with company data, and helps you craft context-aware outreach.
+Review my LinkedIn signals.